telekom-security/tpotce/README.md

 <br><br>

 ## Blackhole
-Some users reported they wanted to have the option to run T-Pot in a stealth mode manner without permanent visits of publicly known scanners and thus reducing the possibility of being exposed.
-While this is of course always a cat and mouse game T-Pot offers a blackhole feature that is null routing all requests from [known mass scanners](https://raw.githubusercontent.com/stamparm/maltrail/master/trails/static/mass_scanner.txt) while still catching the events through Suricata.
+Blackhole will run T-Pot in kind of a stealth mode manner without permanent visits of publicly known scanners and thus reducing the possibility of being exposed.
+While this is of course always a cat and mouse game the blackhole feature is null routing all requests from [known mass scanners](https://raw.githubusercontent.com/stamparm/maltrail/master/trails/static/mass_scanner.txt) while still catching the events through Suricata.
 <br>
 The feature is activated by setting `TPOT_BLACKHOLE=DISABLED` in `~/tpotce/.env`, then run `systemctl stop tpot` and `systemctl start tpot` or `sudo reboot`.
 <br>